ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 * Otherwise, the async lambda has inferred *result type* `V1`:
   * if the return type of the delegate is `U<V2>` where `U` is a generic tasklike, then the inferred *return type* is `U<V1>`
   * otherwise the inferred *return type* is `Task<V2>`

-> For explanation of why the proposal is this way, and to see alternatives, please read the [Design rationale and alternatives](feature - arbitrary async returns - discussion.md).

 **Semantics for execution of an async method**